-In the most recent year with complete data, the US Coast Guard reports that there were 4062 recreational boating accidents in the U.S. and its territories in which 626 lives were lost and 2,620 were injured.
+In the calendar year 2020, the US Coast Guard reports that there were 5,265 recreational boating accidents that involved 767 deaths and 3,191 were injured.

-BWI (Boating While Intoxicated) is the leading contributing factor in fatal boating accidents; it was listed as the leading factor in 17% of the deaths.
-Operators with a blood alcohol level of 0.10 percent
+Alcohol use is the leading contributing factor in fatal boating accidents; it was listed as the leading factor in 18% of the deaths.

 Additional contributing

-factors for deaths were hazardous waters, operator inattention, weather, operator inexperience, excessive speed, improper lookout, drug use, navigation rules violation, sharp turn, restricted vision,
+factors for deaths were operator inexperience, operator inattention, excessive speed, improper lookout, navigation rules violation, drug use, sharp turn, failure to vent and restricted vision.

 ABA encourages